Lynk & Co 01: Model details

-The Lynk & Co 01 is based on the Compact Modular Architecture platform, which also underpins the Volvo XC40.
-The 01 will share much of its components with the XC40, including its electrical architecture, engines and safety systems.

 The car is controlled by a shared digital key that can allow owners to provide access to other Lynk & Co cars.
-The car is 4530 mm long and will initially be powered by a 1.5-litre 3-cylinder and a 2.0-litre 4-cylinder petrol engines from Volvo.
-Engines are mated to a manual gearbox or seven-speed automatic.
+The car is 4530 mm long and is powered by a 1.5-litre 3-cylinder or a 2.0-litre 4-cylinder petrol engine from Volvo and mated to a manual gearbox or seven-speed automatic.
+The Lynk & Co 01 was initially manufactured by Volvo in Luqiao district in the city of Taizhou, China, in the same production line as Volvo XC40 and Polestar, but production was later moved to the Lynk & Co Meishan island plant 50 km from Ningbo.

 Lynk & Co 01 received 5.5-stars rating in C-NCAP crash test.
 The overall rating reaches 60.1 points.

-2021 MY facelift
+2021 facelift

 A facelift was launched for the 2021 model year and the launch of the European market.
-For the European market, there will be no trim levels with the Lynk & Co 01 with the only options being the powertrain and paint color.
+For the European market, there will be no trim levels with the Lynk & Co 01 with the only options being the powertrain and paint colour.
 Standard equipment for the 01 offered in Europe includes a large central touchscreen, sat-nav, a social media camera, and over-the-air updates for the in-car tech systems.